 We got a crazy amount of applications and the decision was really hard because of the caliber of students who applied.
 In reading the applications, it was clear that we got students who wouldn’t have heard of or enrolled in Rustic programs if it weren’t for the fact that this is a free program for amazing students.
 This year, we hope to spread the word about this opportunity even more widely.

-With over four years of experience leading programs for Rustic Pathways, Rachel’s commitment to our students’ experiences is top notch.
-She has led programs in Costa Rica, Peru, Tanzania, and Ghana and has extensive knowledge of our programs and operations.
-A graduate of University of Vermont with degrees in sociology and Spanish, Rachel now focuses her love for travel, writing, and her unquenchable curiosity of our natural world as Marketing Associate in Community Engagement.
-Rachel is a talented ceramicist and lover of the outdoors based out of Jackson, WY.
+Rachel joined Rustic in 2013 and led programs for three summers in Costa Rica, Peru, and Ghana.
+She’s also led programs in Fiji and Tanzania.
+A graduate of the University of Vermont with degrees in sociology and Spanish, Rachel focuses her love for travel, writing, and her unquenchable curiosity of our natural world as Rustic’s Brand Engagement Manager.
+Based in Tahoe, CA, Rachel is a talented ceramicist and lover of the outdoors.